Parsl/parsl/docs/userguide/glossary.rst

 **MPI App:**
 ---------------

-An MPI app is a special kind of app that uses a technology called Message Passing Interface (MPI) to communicate between different computers.
-It's like a walkie-talkie that lets different apps talk to each other.
+An MPI app is a specialized app that uses the Message Passing Interface (MPI) for communication between different nodes within the app.
+It enables different parts of the app to communicate and work together effectively.
+It's like a walkie-talkie that lets different parts of an app talk to each other.

 .. _nodeglossary:

 **Node:**
 ------------

 A node in Parsl is like a workstation in a factory.
-It's the physical or virtual machine where work gets done.
-Each node provides the computational power needed to run tasks, and it can host several workers who carry out the tasks.
+It's a physical or virtual machine that provides the computational power needed to run tasks.
+Each node can host several workers that execute tasks.

 .. _parallelismglossary:

 **Parallelism:**
 -------------------

-Parallelism means doing multiple things at the same time.
-In Parsl, it means that your apps can run simultaneously on different computers.
-This can make your programs run much faster.
+Parallelism means doing multiple things at the same time but not necessarily in the same location or using the same resources.
+In Parsl, it involves running apps simultaneously across different nodes or computational resources, accelerating program execution.

 .. _parslscriptglossary:

 **Parsl Script:**
 ---------------------

-A Parsl script is a file that contains the instructions for how to run your apps in parallel.
+A Parsl script is a Python program that uses the Parsl library to define and run apps in parallel.
 It's like a recipe that tells you what ingredients to use and how to combine them.

 .. _pluginglossary: